 Wrong Type of Engine Oil Causes a Lawn Mower to Quit

-The best kind of oil for your lawn mower is an air-cooled engine oil that contains a high concentration of zinc.
+The best kind of oil for your lawn mower is air-cooled engine oil that contains a high concentration of zinc.
 Zinc is used as a cooling agent.

 The cooling procedure differs from cars.
 Cars use liquid to cool their engines and small engines use air for cooling.
-Most lawn mower small engine manufacturers recommend using an SAE30 or 10W-30 engine oil.
+Most lawn mower small engine manufacturers recommend using SAE30 or 10W-30 engine oil.

-While this is the recommendation and good for most areas, you may have to change to a using a different viscosity, like 20W-50 when operating in higher ambient temperatures.
+While this is the recommendation and good for most areas, you may have to change to using a different viscosity, like 20W-50 when operating in higher ambient temperatures.

 Use this chart provided by Kawasaki Motors along with your operator’s manual to select the correct engine oil for your lawn mower.

 Running the wrong engine oil can result in overheating your engine causing it to shut down.

 Repair: When you find the engine oil is not correct, drain the oil and fill it with the appropriate fresh air-cooled engine oil.

 Low Engine Oil Level Causes a Lawn Mower to Quit